ManelKhazriKhlifi/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 This repository contains the code for the following publication "A Hybrid Privacy-Preserving Deep Learning Approach for Object Classification in Very High-Resolution Satellite Images".
 Link: https://www.mdpi.com/2072-4292/14/18/4631

 ## Brief Description
-This repository is of the approach designed to encrypt High-resolution remote sensing images.
-It uses a hybrid approach to encrypt the object in remote sensing images.
-The hybrid PPDL approach utilizes the combination of Partially homomorphic encryption and Somewhat homomorphic encryption from the generated keys.
-The benefit of this approach is to ensure the privacy of the useful information in the image.
+This repository is the approach designed to encrypt high resolution remote sensing imagery.
+It uses a hybrid approach to encrypt remote sensing datasets.
+The hybrid PPDL approach uses the combination of partially homomorphic encryption and somewhat homomorphic encryption from generated keys.
+The advantage of this approach is to ensure the confidentiality of useful information in the image.

+## Dataset Details

-## Model Detail
+## Model Details
 This model has three steps that are shown below:

 ![tree](GA.png)

-First step: encrypt the data with the hybrid PPDL.
+The first step shows the structure of data encryption with hybrid PPDL.
 <br />
-Second step: we use  Resnet50, InceptionV3, DenseNet169, and MobileNetV2  to predict the classification of class data
+The second step shows the classification of encrypted remote sensing data with CNN models
 <br />
-Thirsd step: the evaluation of the hybrid PPDL is based on some parameters.
+The third step shows the evaluation of the hybrid PPDL according to some parameters.

 ### Requirement
 * Python 3.9.0